networkservicemesh/examples/examples/vl3_basic/README.md

 1. Create an AWS EKS and GKE cluster using the below `Public Cloud` instructions.

-1. Use script to install inter-domain NSM & mysql DB replication.
+1. Use script to install inter-domain NSM & helloworld.

 ```bash
 $ cd $GOPATH/src/github.com/networkservicemesh/examples